-The goal of many home gym owners is finding a solid centerpiece for their gym.
+The goal of many home gym owners is to find a solid centerpiece for their iron paradise.
 While a power rack may be the answer for a lot of people, multi-purpose racks like the Force USA X20 offer much more functionality and versatility.
 This beast of a functional trainer features chrome uprights that are made from 11-gauge steel, two 289-pound weight stacks with cables, and more attachments than you might know what to do with.

-The base version of the X20 comes with 12 different attachments including a pair of handles for the cables, a landmine attachment, and a low-row foot plate.
-It also features weight horns that are built into the frame, two barbell holders, two safety arms within the rack that can be moved to the height of your choosing, and two half safety arms that can be used outside of the rack.
+The base version of the X20 comes with 12 different attachments, including a pair of handles for the cables, a landmine attachment, and a low-row footplate.
+It also features weight horns built into the frame, two barbell holders, two safety arms within the rack that can be moved to the height of your choosing, and two half safety arms that can be used outside the rack.
 If that’s not enough for you, you can also add on the upgrade kit to receive six more attachments, and that even includes a TV mount.
 This is an expensive product, but those who can afford it may have found the perfect centerpiece for their home gym due to its high level of versatility.

 - The X20 features two 289-pound weight stacks for the two pulleys on either side of the rack.